laszlof/riot/README.md

 1. All logic must now be placed inside a `<script>` node.

 2. The default extension for tag files is `htm` or `html` because HTML is the actual syntax of writing tags.
+A tag file can contain multiple Riot tags and you can add global JavaScript on script blocks on the root level.

 3. `preventDefault` is not called by default